-3.2 - Zoning Designation of land
+3.2 - Zoning Designation of Land

 The legal land location of the Facility is 08-088-20W6M.
 The existing landfill and the Project are located on privately owned land.

-The property was rezoned from Public Use to Oil and Gas Production to accommodate the construction of a secure landfill.
+On February 28, 2002, the property was rezoned from Public Use to Oil and Gas Production to accommodate the construction of a secure landfill.
 There are four main land and resources uses that occur within a 5km radius of the Facility - agriculture, forestry, oil and gas exploration and development, and trapping.

-3.3 - Land/Water use plans near project site
+3.3 - Land/Water use Plans Near Project Site